Quick Reference Links

 White gold is created by mixing gold (which is naturally yellow) with other white metals, creating an alloy that is whiter but not quite white.
 In order to achieve white gold’s signature high-chrome finish, the industry standard is to plate this sallow alloy with rhodium, which is in the platinum family of metals.
 From time to time, re-plating is needed on white gold pieces.
 White gold is an excellent option that looks just like platinum when plated, but requires a bit more maintenance.
 It also represents a lower price point than platinum.
 Read more.

 Q - What is your turnaround time for engagement rings?

 A - Our ready to ship engagement rings can be shipped out (or picked up at our NYC studio) within 2-3 business days.
-If we have to resize the ring for you, it will be ready in approx. 10 business days.
-Our special order engagement rings require 3-4 weeks for fabrication, as they are custom made to order, especially for you.
+If you need a ready-to-ship ring to be resized, we’ll need about 7 days to do that work.
+Our special order engagement rings require 3-6 weeks for fabrication, as they are custom made to order.
 Read more.